-Sometimes there are situations when we can't grit the roads, no matter how accurate the forecast is.
-For example:
+Sometimes we can't grit the roads, no matter how accurate the forecast is:

 - In certain situations of rain, because rain washes the salt away

-- When it has rained and the temperature drops quickly - the wet roads may freeze before we have time to grit them
+- When it's rained and the temperature drops quickly - the wet roads may freeze before we have time to grit them

-- When early morning dew falls on a cold road and freezes on impact.
-It's impossible to forecast where this will happen.
+- When dew falls on a cold road and freezes on impact.
+It's impossible to forecast where this will happen

 - During rush hour, when rain turns to snow.
-Early gritting can't take place as it would be washed away, and the gritters can't pass through the rush hour traffic.
-We do grit the roads to remove ice, but this isn't ideal and the grit takes longer to work after ice has formed.
+Early gritting can't take place as it would wash away, and the gritters can't pass through the rush hour traffic.
+We do grit the roads to remove ice, but this isn't ideal, and the grit takes longer to work after ice has formed.

-Cyclepaths which are part of roads included in the primary and secondary gritting routes are gritted at the same time.
-Footpaths and cyclepaths alongside the roads aren't currently gritted due to financial constraints, but we review routes each year.
+We grit cycle paths that are part of roads included in the primary and secondary gritting routes at the same time.
+However, we don't currently grit pavements and cycle paths alongside the roads.

 Town centre and shopping areas

-Extra resources are brought in to grit footpaths in the town centre and nearby shopping areas during prolonged periods of ice and snow.
-If you feel an area needs gritting, please tell us so we can look into it and take any necessary action.
+We bring in extra workers to grit footpaths in the town centre and nearby shopping areas during prolonged periods of ice and snow.
+If you feel an area needs gritting, please tell us via Contact Warrington.

-We try to place grit bins across the town in vulnerable locations where the roads don't meet the criteria to be included as a primary gritting route.
-Priority is given to steep inclines that lead onto or from major road junctions.
+We place grit bins across the town, especially in places where the roads don't meet the criteria to be included as a primary gritting route.
+We also put them near to steep hills that lead to or from major road junctions.

 Grit should be used on footpaths and roads, and not on private driveways.
-After icy weather, grit bins are checked and refilled.
+After icy weather, we check and refill grit bins.

-If you feel that a new grit bin is needed in a particular place, please let us know: firstname.lastname@example.org.
-We'll inspect the location and place a grit bin there if we can.
+If you feel that a new grit bin is needed in a particular place, please let us know via Contact Warrington.
+We'll take a look and place a grit bin there if we can.